ArKaRaShi/skill-aligner-be/notes/decision/decision-answer-prompt-v2.md

 - **Empty course arrays (moderate):** Decide whether to allow skills in `excludes` with `courses: []`.
 Current sanitizer strips them; revisit schema/prompt if keeping the skill node is important.
 - **Tone/format expectations (moderate):** Not enforced yet; await stakeholder guidance before adding constraints.
 - **Reason specificity (optional):** Continue nudging the model to reference concrete LO phrasing, but monitor for generic language.

+### Problem
+- Every course in the context must be assigned to either `includes` or `excludes`, with an explicit reason, so none are dropped silently.
+When a course is excluded, the model now has to add it to `excludes`—no implicit omissions.
+(But model still misses all; fallback logic may be needed.)